ansible-collections/community.ioscm/docs/community.ioscm.ioscm_cliconf.rst

 Synopsis
 --------
-- This ioscm plugin provides low level abstraction apis for sending and receiving CLI commands from Cisco IOS network devices.
+- This ioscm plugin provides low level abstraction apis for sending and receiving CLI commands from Cisco IOSXE network devices, running in controller mode.